ASSISTments for High School

 Our research will advance the scientific knowledge base because, despite a tradition of studies assessing both homework and technology-enhanced learning, no rigorous studies of online support for homework in high school education have yet been conducted.
 Our results will be meaningful to teachers and educators, because formative assessment is a commonly recommended practice.

-Why scale ASSISTments for high school classrooms?
+Why scale ASSISTments to high school?

 Today, advances in technology have created even richer learning environments.
 Specifically, ASSISTments has been proven to be highly effective in increasing gains in gains in middle school mathematics.
 Because of ASSISTment's impact on middle school mathematics, we hope to develop a system for high school curricula.